12 May 2020

 The University has sponsored this event since 2007.
 A number of the talented performers and participants in the Festival continue their education at the University of Otago, and we are equally proud of the talented alumni that have progressed through both organisations.

 The University enjoys a mutually beneficial relationship with Shakespeare Globe Centre New Zealand (SGCNZ) through its energetic CEO Dawn Sanders.
-For example, a number of University staff from our English and Theatre programmes have served as performance assessors and workshop tutors during the Festival; and SGCNZ has provided the University community with a number of fascinating speakers from the Globe in London.
+For example, a number of University staff from our English and Theatre programmes have served as performance assessors and workshop tutors during the Festival; and SGCNZ has provided the University community with a number of fascinating, internationally recognised speakers, from the Globe in London and other Shakespeare-related companies.

-The SGCNZ National Shakespeare Schools Production (SGCNZ NSSP) was held in Dunedin in 2010, 2014 and 2016 and most of the Directors and Tutors engaged for SGCNZ NSSP 2014 have strong connections with the University of Otago.
+The SGCNZ National Shakespeare Schools Production (SGCNZ NSSP) was held in Dunedin in 2010, 2014, 2016 and 2018.
+Many of the Directors and Tutors engaged for SGCNZ NSSP have strong connections with the University of Otago.

 The SGCNZ University of Otago Sheilah Winn Shakespeare Festival